danielt17/Cryptopals-challenges/README.md

 Using the same approach used in [challenge 3](#challenge-3), where now we use the english score to find the most likely sequence to be encrypted by a single byte xor cipher, therefore both detecting and decrypting using the english score metric.

+Expected output:

+Decyphered text with key: 53 and score: 2.0881317999999998 Cur line: 170

+b'Now that the party is jumping\n'

 ### [Challenge 5](#challenge-5)

 ### [Challenge 6](#challenge-6)